NerTzhuLz/PhoenixBot/README.md

 ## To Be Completed
 * Figure out how to host the bot
     * Can probably do it myself
-* Look into making sure errors are single messages
+* Make sure errors are single messages
 * Simple guide

 ### Look into